Joe Kuether

-Joseph "Joe" Kuether (/kiːθər/; born February 2, 1988), known as "The Luckbox", is an American professional poker player.
+Joseph "Joe" Kuether (/kiːθər/; born February 5, 1988), known as "The Luckbox", is an American professional poker player.
 He was ranked 22nd in the 2014 Poker Player of the year rankings, and has lifetime live earnings of over $3,600,000.

 Personal life

 Kuether grew up in Elm Grove, Wisconsin.

 He attended Brookfield East High School and graduated with a degree in accounting from University of Wisconsin–Madison.

-Poker
+Poker career

 Online poker

 Kuether began playing poker with his friends in high school, moved to online poker, and quickly began taking it more seriously.

 Joe learned the intricacies of poker through trial and error, steadily growing a bankroll while playing throughout college.